bryanherger/vertica-eon-toolkit/vultr-vke/README.md

  v_vertdb_node0002 | 45035996273842976 | UP         | t          | f           | 10.244.156.68 | ipv4                | 10.244.156.68  | ipv4                  | /data/vertdb/v_vertdb_node0002_catalog/Catalog | PERMANENT | f            |                 | defaultsubcluster | 2022-02-23 22:57:57.528649+00 |                 | v11.1.0-0-669fd97287b9c05ae8b69656c04c16cffa268024
 (3 rows)
 ```

+You can scale the database cluster with `kubectl edit`.
+Simply edit the subclusters.size field to the new target size (CE license only allows 1-3 nodes); the database shards will be rebalanced automatically.
+Monitor the cluster change with `kubectl wait`.